Distracted Driving and Electronic DUI Laws

 What should an offender do if they are charged with a crime related to improper cell phone use while driving?

 If you have been looking for a qualified, experienced criminal defense attorney in the state of Mississippi, look to Vic Carmody Jr., P.A. over the decades, we have helped defendants pursue favorable outcomes and clear themselves of any false allegations of wrongdoing.
 Of course, being accused of and charged with a crime is an unpleasant experience, there are many defense strategies that may be employed to defend against the allegation.
-Call us today for your free consultation to learn more about what service we may provide for you.
+Call us today for your consultation to learn more about what service we may provide for you.
 Please also see us on mississippi-lawyers.com and view our reviews on avvo.com, superlawyers.com, and martindale.com.
 Our email address is office@mississippi-lawyers.com

 Contact Information